 Am I at risk of heart disease?

-You can estimate your risk of getting heart, stroke and blood vessel disease in the next 5 years using an online calculator.
+You can estimate your risk of getting heart disease using the healthdirect Risk Checker.

 Your risk of heart disease is increased if you:

 When you find out your score, you should discuss it with your doctor and act to reduce your risk of heart disease.

 If you are aged 45 years or above (or 35 years or above for Aboriginal and Torres Strait Islander peoples), it’s recommended that you have your risk of heart disease assessed.
 Speak to your doctor about getting this done.